berndporr/neato-xv11-lidar/README.md

-The circuit has only a few components and I soldered the components on a matrix board and then plugged the board in the pin headers of the Alphabot which provides the unregulated battery power and the regulated 5V.
+The circuit has only a few components and I soldered the components on a matrix board and then plugged the board in the pin headers of the Alphabot which provide the unregulated battery power and the regulated 5V.

 The C++ class `Xv11` controls the speed of the motor by using